cisco-en-programmability/terraform-provider-dnacenter/docs/resources/tag_membership.md

 page_title: "dnacenter_tag_membership Resource - terraform-provider-dnacenter"
 subcategory: ""
 description: |-
-  It manages create, read, update and delete operations on Tag member.
+  It manages create, read and delete operations on Tag member.
   •   Adds members to the tag specified by id
   •   Removes Tag member from the tag specified by id
-  •   Updates tag membership.
-As part of the request payload through this API, only the specified members are added / retained to the given input tags.
-Possible values of memberType attribute in the request payload can be queried by using the /tag/member/type API
 ---

 # dnacenter_tag_membership (Resource)

-It manages create, read, update and delete operations on Tag member.
+It manages create, read and delete operations on Tag member.

 	•	Adds members to the tag specified by id
 	•	Removes Tag member from the tag specified by id
-	•	Updates tag membership.
-As part of the request payload through this API, only the specified members are added / retained to the given input tags.
-Possible values of memberType attribute in the request payload can be queried by using the /tag/member/type API

 ## Example Usage